znstrider/plottable/README.md

 - If you'd like to review the code and have suggestions on how to structure the project better, I'm all ears!

-You are also very welcome to contribute to the package:
+##### You are also very welcome to contribute to the package by creating a Pull Request.

 If you are relatively new to contributing to projects or need a refresher on the process, you can read this great [Step-by-step guide to contribute on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)